 Or, Sheet Pan Chicken Brother Devil, if you want the Italian translation.

 Succulent, juicy chicken thighs marinated and lovingly coated in a fiery red pepper and chili fra diavolo sauce.
-Topped with creamy, rich, melted burrata and served alongside tender-crisp broccolini.
+Topped with creamy, rich, melted burrata and served alongside tender-crisp broccolini (or broccoli).

 A mix of savory and spicy, this chicken is straight up splendid.